Ian2020/monica_reminder/README.md

 [.env.example](https://github.com/monicahq/monica/blob/main/.env.example) in the
 Monica repo.

 Monica-reminder needs to send email.
-The environment variables below are needed.
-Again they should also already be set if you have a working Monica email
+The environment variables below are needed and are the same that Monica itself uses.
+So if you have a working Monica email configuration you should already be good to go:
-configuration:

 ```bash
 MAIL_HOST